 There is not one universal definition that describes a “hazardous duty.”
 The employer that provides this pay often has its own description for the term.

 The federal government, though, provides some instruction.
-According to the U.S. Department of Commerce, a “hazardous duty” is any work duty that can result in:
+According to the U.S. Department of Commerce, a “hazardous duty” is any work duty that can result in serious injury or death.3

-An example is a construction worker that performs duties atop a high structure and experiences such adverse conditions as:
+An example of a hazardous duty is a construction worker that performs duties atop a high structure and experiences such adverse conditions as:

 - high wind,